 - Flora and Fauna within Kafue National Park

-The largest part of the Park lies in the Central Zambezian Miombo woodlands ecosystems characterized by savannah grasslands dotted with Miombo tree species growing densely in some areas and few small dambos (grasslands which become marshy in the rainy season) scattered among them.
-Due to its large size, the wide range of habitats/ecosystems and the fact that it is not frequently visited like National Parks in other countries, the National Park holds an overwhelming diversity of wildlife species which you will never experience in other places.
+The largest part of the Park lies in the Central Zambezian Miombo woodlands ecosystems characterized by savannah grasslands dotted with Miombo tree species growing densely in some areas and a few small dambos (grasslands that become marshy in the rainy season) scattered among them.
+Due to its large size, the wide range of habitats/ecosystems and the fact that it is not frequently visited like National Parks in other countries, the National Park holds an overwhelming diversity of wildlife species that you will never experience in other places.
 The Zambezian flooded grasslands including the Busanga swamp and plains support herds of herbivores and their predators.

 With over 490 species of birds recorded within Kafue National Park, it is a wonderful birding spot offering species such as Kori Bustards, barbets, brown-headed Apalis, wattled cranes, Ross turaco, Ibis, secretary birds, Olive woodpeckers, yellow-throated leaflove, storks and geese among others.
-A boat rides on River Kafue offers opportunities of seeing African skimmers, Pale-billed hornbills, African fin foot, grey tit while the miombo woodlands offer chances of seeing spotted creepers, Sousa’s shrike, chestnut-mantled sparrow-weavers, black-cheeked lovebirds and miombo pied barbets among others.
+A boat ride on River Kafue offers opportunities of seeing African skimmers, Pale-billed hornbills, African fin foot, and grey tit while the miombo woodlands offer chances of seeing spotted creepers, Sousa’s shrike, chestnut-mantled sparrow-weavers, black-cheeked lovebirds and miombo pied barbets among others.

 - Safari Activities within Kafue National Park

-Activities offered within this Protected Area include walking safaris, fishing, bird watching, game drives, balloon rides/flights, boat rides and guided nature walks among others.
+Activities offered within this Protected Area include walking safaris, fishing, bird watching, game drives, balloon rides/flights, boat rides, and guided nature walks among others.

 - Accommodation Facilities within Kafue National Park